 - GeminiSEM 560 raises the bar for surface-sensitive, distortion-free, high resolution imaging and lets you image below 1 kV easily.

-- Magnetic field-free imaging of samples with sub 1 kV resolution below 1 nm - without the need for sample biasing or monochromation is enabled by Gemini 3 which includes the Nano-twin lens and the new electron optical engine Smart Autopilot.
+- Magnetic field-free imaging of samples with sub 1 nm resolution below 1 kV - without the need for sample biasing or monochromation is enabled by Gemini 3 which includes the Nano-twin lens and the new electron optical engine Smart Autopilot.

 - Achieve images of non-conducting, vacuum- sensitive material with a new variable pressure mode and detection system: ensure fast results and preserve features by bringing vacuum-sensitive specimens into the chamber through the new Gentle Airlock in VP mode.

 - Analyze delicate samples with ease by leveraging the new, large chamber with dual EDS ports.
 Produce fast, shadow-free mapping ensured by an optimum detector solid angle.

 - Imaging of challenging samples is now accelerated by the new electron optical engine Smart Autopilot.

 - Perform easy sample navigation by leveraging the greatly increased system’s field of view.

 - Smart Autopilot lets you save time while making lengthy alignments obsolete: the engine drives the electron optics to provide magnifications from less than 1× up to 500kx, taking care of alignment, calibration and focus along the way.